 To better mankind

 For instance, I like to write about the paradox of being a heart doctor: Here we are every day using skills and technology to save people from a disease that could be prevented with simple lifestyle changes.
-As a cyclist, I have learned that success depends on making these healthy choices.
-How can I not shout about this?
-Might my words inspire people to help themselves?
-And if so, imagine the nobleness of that.
+As a cyclist, I have learned that success depends on making choices.
+It’s the same for being healthy.
+(Of course, both cycling and health also depend a bit on luck.)

 To give a look behind the curtain

-Writing forthrightly about the unintended consequences of well-meaning policies seems…well…pretty important.
+A good example is writing about the unintended consequences of well-meaning policies.

 To archive useful information